DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-connections/wifi-setup.rst

 .. warning::

-   Please be aware that the Espressif firmware shipped with these devices **will probably NOT work** with |EX-CS| out of the box.
+   Please be aware that the Espressif firmware shipped with devices other than the current EX-WifiShield 8266

+   or Makerfabs WiFi Shield **will probably NOT work** with |EX-CS| out of the box.

    This can be corrected, but is probably beyond Conductor level and requires additional hardware.

    See :doc:`/support/wifi-at-version` for details on how to check the version and how to correct it if needed.

-   We are currently investigating other options.

 What you will need (for WiFi)
 =============================